davidosomething/dotfiles/README.md

     global/shell-scoped variables.
 - **Comparison**
   - Not strict on POSIX, but portability
-  - Do NOT use BASH arrays, use ZSH or Python if need something complicated
+  - Do NOT use BASH arrays, use Zsh or Python if need something complicated
   - Use BASH `==` for string comparison
   - Use BASH `(( A == 2 ))` for integer comparison (note not `$A`, `$` not
     needed)